 The busy storyline moves at a brisk pace.
 We go from vignette to vignette at an almost exhausting speed.
 Also, the frank treatment of drugs and underworld activities is still interesting.
-The film’s biggest problem is that Davis’s segments are dull in comparison with the rest of the film — they don’t add anything to the whole.
+The film’s biggest problem is that Davis’s segments are dull — they don’t add anything to the whole.

 The cast is a combination of established actors and people on the verge of stardom.
 Blondell is sassy as the ex-con with a heart-of-gold.
 Dvroak is a revelation as the socialite-turned-dope-fiend.
 Edward Arnold (Come and Get it) and Humphrey Bogart (Casablanca) are very nasty gangsters.
 In a rare sensitive role, Williams is casted as a respected attorney.
 They are all terrific.

 Interestingly, Davis is saddled with the most boring character.
 She’s giving nothing to do.
-To make matters worse, she is forced to appear in a gratuitous scene where she is only wearing her underwear, and later, in an equally inconsequential sequence, she appears in a skimpy (for 1930s) bathing suit.
+To make matters worse, she is forced to appear in a gratuitous scene where she is only wearing her underwear.
+Later, in an equally inconsequential sequence, she appears in a skimpy (for 1930s) bathing suit.
 After her success in The Cabin in the Cotton (1932), Davis felt that she deserved better.
 It’s hard not to agree with her.
 The cast also includes Anne Shirley (Stella Dallas) as the young Dvroak, and Dickie Moore as Dvroak’s son.